Disclaimer: I am a Guilded Partner, so my opinions may be biased in favor of it.

 Thankfully, the Guilded developers are working on streaming and audio improvements.
 They remain committed to continuously improving the platform, and they have made tons of improvements (nine to be exact) over the last year alone!
 You can check the changelogs to see everything being worked on.

-More, which in the past has been flagged by anti-cheat safety checks that detect Guilded as cheating software.
+Some of these tweaks include better support to pick up more audio sources, which in the past has been flagged by anti-cheat safety checks that detect Guilded as cheating software.
 These next rounds of additions to streaming channels should hopefully fix that!

 Comparison Screenshots